freedomofpress/securedrop/docs/develop.md

 If you're using Ubuntu, you can install a sufficiently recent version of Ansible from backports (if you prefer): `sudo apt-get install ansible/trusty-backports`

-*Tested: ansible 1.7.2*
+*Tested: ansible 1.8.2*

-**Warning: for now, we do not recommend installing vagrant-cachier.** It destroys apt's state unless the VM's are always shutdown/rebooted with vagrant, which conflicts with the tasks in the Ansible playbooks.
+**Warning: for now, we do not recommend installing vagrant-cachier.** It destroys apt's state unless the VMs are always shutdown/rebooted with vagrant, which conflicts with the tasks in the Ansible playbooks.
 The instructions in Vagrantfile that would enable vagrant-cachier are currently commented out.

 You will also need to install the following Vagrant plugins via `vagrant plugin install <plugin>`: